 Delta 9 Completes First Export of Cannabis to Australia, Receives Seven Additional Export Permits

-/EIN News/ -- WINNIPEG, Manitoba, Feb.
-13, 2023 (GLOBE NEWSWIRE) -- DELTA 9 CANNABIS INC. (TSX:DN) (OTCQX:DLTNF) (“Delta 9” or the “Company”) is pleased to announce that it has completed its first shipment of bulk dried cannabis flower to a customer in Australia, marking the Company’s first export of dried cannabis flower material to an international market.
+WINNIPEG, Manitoba, Feb.
+13, 2023 (GLOBE NEWSWIRE) -- DELTA 9 CANNABIS INC. DN DLTNF ("Delta 9" or the "Company") is pleased to announce that it has completed its first shipment of bulk dried cannabis flower to a customer in Australia, marking the Company's first export of dried cannabis flower material to an international market.
 The Company has also received seven additional export permits from Health Canada and intends to complete multiple shipments of dried cannabis flower and cannabis extracts to the Australian market in the first and second quarter of 2023.
 The shipments are anticipated to include approximately 100 Kg of dried cannabis flower material and 6 Kg of cannabis distillate.

 The expansion marks a significant milestone for Delta 9 as it enters the global cannabis market.
 "This shipment is our first step of many planned sales into the Australian medical cannabis market," said John Arbuthnot, CEO of Delta 9.
 "We see significant emerging market opportunities in international markets playing out over the next several years and anticipate that exports of cannabis products will become a key growth driver for us."